AriFordsham/GHCWiki/late-lam-lift.md

 That is, pretty standard lambda-lifting.
 The idea is that instead of *allocating a closure* for `g`, we pass extra parameter(s) to it.
 More below, under "Background".

+Since heap allocation is expensive, this has the possibility of making programs run faster.

 There is a ticket to track progress: [\#9476](https://gitlab.haskell.org//ghc/ghc/issues/9476).

 There are also some useful notes and background on [Frisby2013Q1](frisby2013-q1).

+One thing that used to hamper us was that there is no point in lambda-lifting join point; but spotting that wasn't very easy.
+Nowadays, though, join points are a syntactic form, so are easily spotted, so that problem at least has gone away.

+The challenge is all about getting consistent speedups.

 ## Quick Start